 This is a very quiet, peaceful island with some stunning scenery.
 São Nicolau Cape Verde is one of the Barlavento (Windward) islands of the archipelago with an area of 388 km².
 São Nicolau is Portuguese for Saint Nicholas.
 Tourism is relatively undeveloped on this island and so it still retains a genuine unspoilt feel.
-It is a mountainous island with some of the most impressive scenery in the archipelago.
+It is a tranquil, mountainous island with some of the most impressive scenery in the archipelago

 There are steep mountain slopes with fantastic rock formations; small villages and fertile valleys that are just waiting to be discovered.
 The highest mountain is Monte Gordo at 1312m in the west of the island.
 Lovely Dragon trees are to be found in a wood around Monte Gordo.
-The area around Monte Gordo, is biodiverse and was confirmed as a national park in 2007.
+This distinctive tree is endemic to the island.
+The 952 hectares around Monte Gordo, is biodiverse and was confirmed as a national park in 2007.
+Various crops are grown on the island, including oranges, sugar cane, coffee, beans, maize.

 The beaches at Tarrafal are said to have healing powers, so don’t be too surprised if you see locals burying themselves in the sand!
 However, São Nicolau is probably not the first choice for people wishing for a beach holiday.
 Some of the coast is quite difficult to access.
 Tarrafal is one of the few places on the island where the beach is accessible for bathing.